PrincetonUniversity/GPEC/docs/outputs.rst

     **Info** Additional section showing the overlap field and overlap percentage for each eigenmode in the singcoup_svd output.

-IPEC_pmod_n#.out
+GPEC_pmod_n#.out

     **Flag** pmodb_flag

     **Info** Eulerian and Lagrangian \left|\mathbf{B}\right|(real and imaginary) for each poloidal mode number at each value of \Psi_{N} output.
 This output is necessary for NTV post processing.

-IPEC_xbnormal_n#.out
+GPEC_xbnormal_n#.out

     **Flag** xbnormal_flag

     **Info** The normal components of the displacement, magnetic field without the plasma response, and magnetic field with the plasma response included for each poloidal mode number at each value of \Psi_{N} output.??

-IPEC_*rzphi_n#.out
+GPEC_*rzphi_n#.out

 A number of output files have a similar structure.
 Here the * in the file name is replaced by the appropriate leading letters of the corresponding flag.
-For example the xrzphi_flag for n=1 creates a IPEC_xrzphi_n1.out file. some common properties of these files are:
+For example the xrzphi_flag for n=1 creates a GPEC_xrzphi_n1.out file. some common properties of these files are:

 • real and imaginary components: Output files contain two dimensional data on an \left(r,z\right) grid for a single toroidal harmonic.
 To translate into three dimensions, perform the transformationB\left(r,z,\phi\right)=B_{real}\left(r,z\right)\cos\left(n\phi\right)+B_{imag}\left(r,z\right)\sin\left(n\phi\right)